wesparish/devops-lab/README.md

 repository on Github and the Helm chart should be stored in a private Nexus server.

+**Note: The `solutions` subdirectory has examples of commands I used to accomplish these goals.
+You should attempt to do this yourself before looking at the solutions.**

 # Steps
 ## 1 Create Git repo
 Create a new git repo name `devops-lab-<username>` to store your solution in.